faetefilho/artificial-intelligence-portfolio-of-small-projects/README.md

 ## Other Resources:
 - Python Pandas/Numpy Cheat Sheet: Selection of interesting tools and tricks.
 By no means comprehensive but a good way to refresh comcepts.
+- Coding Interview Questions: Those were gathered by me and other students/friends/coworkers over the time and added here